The Holocaust in Bulgaria: Attempted deportations from Bulgaria proper and rescue

 On 2 May 1943, Belev prepared a second plan which this time included all 48,000 Bulgarian Jews.
 Two options were presented: direct deportation of all Jews by boat to Vienna; or “deportation of all Jews from Sofia and other cities of the Kingdom”.
 Boris III signed off the second option and on 21 May the government authorized the Commissariat of Jewish Affairs to move Jews living in Sofia to villages and towns in the Bulgarian countryside.
 Jews were given three days to collect their belongings and leave the capital.
 The relocation orders caused a panic and resistance amongst the Sofia Jews as they assumed this was just the prelude to a deportation outside the country.
 Metropolitan Stefan offered to baptise any Jews that sought the protection of the church; the Ministry of Religions decided it would not recognise such baptisms and would deport any Jews christened that year regardless.
 Stefan threatened to reveal this to all parish priests; in response the interior ministry ordered him to close all churches in Sofia.
 When he refused, the interior ministry sought his arrest, but Belev intervened to prevent action being taken against him.

 On 24 May a protest in Sofia was organized by about a thousand Jews and supported by other Bulgarians, including communists and Metropolitan Stefan of Sofia (who condemned government persecution of the Jews in a speech).
 The protest was dispersed by the police; 120 Jews were arrested and brought to the concentration camp in Somovit, and other activists were scattered throughout the country.
 Later that day, Metropolitan Stefan advocated for the Jews to Prime Minister Filov and tried to contact Boris III.
-The protest reportedly deeply affected the King and contributed to his decision to resist further pressure from Hitler.
+The protest reportedly deeply affected the king and contributed to his decision to resist further pressure from Hitler.
 On 25 May, Jews in the larger cities began to be deported to rural settlements across Bulgaria.
 The deportation of Jews from Sofia began the following day, and 19,153 had left the capital by 7 June.
 Special trains were arranged and the Jews were assigned specific departures, separating family members.
 A maximum of 30 kg of property per person was allowed; the rest they were forced to sell at "abusively low" prices or to abandon.
 Bulgarian officials and neighbours benefited from the proceeds.
 Across the country, deported Jews were sheltered in the homes of local Jews or housed in empty schools.
-Deportation to Poland was neither canceled nor implemented.
+Deportation to Poland was neither cancelled nor implemented.
 The sudden death of Tsar Boris in August 1943 put any deportations on the backburner.
 With the government in turmoil Belev was ousted from his position as head of the Commissariat, putting an end to any further plans.